web-platform-tests/wpt/docs/reftests.md

 ## Controlling When Comparison Occurs

-By default reftest screenshots are taken in response to the `onload` event firing.
+By default reftest screenshots are taken in response to the `load` event firing.
 In some cases it is necessary to delay the screenshot later than this, for example becase some DOM manipulation is required to set up the desired test conditions.
 To enable this, the test may have a `class="reftest-wait"` attribute specified on the root element.
-This will cause the screenshot to be delayed until the load event has fired and the reftest-wait class has been removed from the root element (technical note: the implementataion in wptrunner uses mutation observers so the screenshot will be triggered in the microtask checkpoint after the class is removed.
-Because the harness isn't synchronised with the browser event loop it is dangerous to rely on precise timing here).
+This will cause the screenshot to be delayed until the load event has fired and the reftest-wait class has been removed from the root element (technical note: the implementation in wptrunner uses mutation observers so the screenshot will be triggered in the microtask checkpoint after the class is removed.
+Because the harness isn't synchronized with the browser event loop it is dangerous to rely on precise timing here).

 ## Matching Multiple References